Schedule your free initial virtual or telephonic consultation now! In-person consultations are available by appointment only.

 Principal and Managing Attorney

-Poonam Minhas, Esq. is a compassionate and dedicated immigration attorney who goes above and beyond for her clients.
-Even though she was born and raised in Queens, New York, she took the road that led her back to her roots.
-She received her license to practice law in Connecticut days before Trump was elected President.
-From there, her journey as an immigration attorney began.
-Poonam understands the value of family and how important it is to help her clients reunite with their loved ones.
+Poonam Minhas, Esq., is a compassionate and dedicated immigration attorney who goes above and beyond for her clients.
+Born and raised in Queens, New York, Poonam reconnected with her roots through her legal journey.
+She received her license to practice law in Connecticut just days before Trump was elected President, marking the beginning of her immigration law career.
+Poonam deeply values family and is committed to helping her clients reunite with their loved ones.

-Poonam has been practicing immigration law exclusively for over 7 years.
-She is known for bringing order to chaos not only in a firm but also in the courtroom.
-She earned her Bachelors degree in Criminal Justice at Long Island University in New York and Juris Doctorate at Massachusetts School of Law.
-She has handled matters involving employment-based, family-based, marriage-based, citizenship, asylum claims, BIA appeals, Special Immigrant Juvenile (SIJ), Violence Against Women Act (VAWA) and deportation defense at the USCIS and Federal Courts of New York, New Jersey, Connecticut, Massachusetts, Pennsylvania, Texas, California, Wisconsin and Michigan.
+With over 8 years of exclusive experience in immigration law, Poonam is known for bringing order to chaos, both in the firm and the courtroom.
+She holds a Bachelor’s degree in Criminal Justice from Long Island University in New York and earned her Juris Doctorate from Massachusetts School of Law.
+Poonam has successfully handled cases involving employment-based immigration, family-based visas, marriage-based green cards, citizenship, asylum claims, BIA appeals, Special Immigrant Juvenile (SIJ) status, Violence Against Women Act (VAWA) cases, and deportation defense across multiple jurisdictions, including USCIS and Federal Courts in New York, New Jersey, Connecticut, Massachusetts, Pennsylvania, Texas, California, Wisconsin, and Michigan.

-She is admitted to the Bar in Connecticut; she is a member of the American Immigration Lawyers Association and Connecticut Bar Association.
-She is fluent in Hindi, Sindhi and Urdu.
+Admitted to the Bar in Connecticut, Poonam is also a member of the American Immigration Lawyers Association and the Connecticut Bar Association.
+She is fluent in Hindi, Sindhi, and Urdu, ensuring she can effectively communicate and advocate for a diverse range of clients.

 Patricia Sozio, Esq.